errolbasi/errolbasi/README.md

 - 👯 I’m looking to collaborate on mobile application projects
 - 🤔 I’m looking for help with my knowledge in databases
 - 💬 Ask me about android studio
-- 📫 How to reach me: johnerrolbasilio@gmail.com
+- 📫 How to reach me: johnerrolbasilio@gmail.com linkedIn: John Errol Basilio